 Brush your Malamute's teeth at least two or three times a week to remove tartar buildup and the bacteria that lurk inside it.
 Daily brushing is even better if you want to prevent gum disease and bad breath.

-Begin accustoming your Malamute to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin accustoming your Malamute to being brushed and examined when they're a puppy.
+Handle their paws frequently—dogs are touchy about their feet—and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

 With early socialization and training, your Malamute should get along well with other dogs.
 He may chase small animals such as cats unless brought up with them and taught not to.
-It's vital to properly introduce him to other animals in the household and supervise their interactions.
-He'll consider outdoor cats and other small animals fair game.
+It's vital to properly introduce them to other animals in the household and supervise their interactions.
+They'll consider outdoor cats and other small animals fair game.

 Malamutes are often purchased without any clear understanding of what goes into owning one.
-There are many Malamutes in need of adoption and or fostering.
-There are a number of rescues that we have not listed.
+There are many Malamutes in need of adoption and or fostering and a number of rescues that we have not listed.
 If you don't see a rescue listed for your area, contact the national breed club or a local breed club and they can point you toward a Malamute rescue.